Principles of the Remuneration Policy

 These actions are aimed at ensuring equal opportunities and equal treatment for all Group employees during their work experience, eliminating any institutional barriers or unconscious biases, and recognising people's diverse circumstances and needs so that they can fully contribute to the success of our Group.

-In this respect, since 2020 our policies, analyses, and actions have been focused on reducing the gender pay gap, by analysing and comparing males and females doing the same work or work of equal value (Equal Pay Gap) and by observing this gap throughout the organisation (Gender Pay Gap).
+In this respect, since 2020 our policies, analyses, and actions have been focused on applying clearly measurable and comparable metrics throughout the entire Group and on reducing the base salary gaps by analysing and comparing males and females doing the same work or work of equal value (Equal Pay Gap) and by observing this gap throughout the organisation (Gender Pay Parity Gap).

-In line with our Group strategy on DEI, all Countries/Business Units monitor the gender pay gap annually, with the goal of identifying specific actions at local level, aimed at structurally reducing the Gender Pay Gap and supporting our ambition to achieve an Equal Pay Gap towards zero in the 2022-2024 strategic cycle.
+In line with our Group strategy on DEI, all Countries/Business Units continue to monitor the pay gaps annually, with the goal of identifying specific actions aimed at structurally reducing disparities and sustaining our long-term commitment to equitable remuneration for all employees.

 Share Plan for Generali Group Employees